NEC Book Style & Layout

-Getting to know your books is much more than glancing at the table of contents once or twice or buying a pre-highlighted & tabbed book.
+Getting to know your NEC book style is much more than glancing at the table of contents once or twice or buying a pre-highlighted & tabbed book.

-As soon as you buy your book, you should immediately get to know the style and layout of the book.
+As soon as you buy your book, you should immediately get to know the NEC Book style and layout.

 Below is an excerpt from Mike Holt Enterprises of the Index.